 - Small arrow: This is the shortcut overlay.

-- Pair of green swirly arrows: This means that the item is available offline.
+- A pair of green swirly arrows: This indicates that the item is available offline.

 - Shield: This means that the program requires elevation to run and that a UAC prompt may appear.

-The following registry key will show you all currently installed overlay handlers, on your Windows computer.
+The following registry key will show you all currently installed overlay handlers, on your Windows computer, says Microsoft: